• USD

 What about crime?

 While crime can be an issue in major cities, none of our guests have come to harm while traveling with us.
-Remain vigilant and heed your guide’s advice.
+Remain vigilant in busy areas, keep valuables out of sight, use hotel safes, and follow your guide’s advice on where to go and how to move around safely.

 How long in advance should I plan my visit?